elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 ---

-### Explain, the three steps of the memory life cycle in JavaScript?
+### Explain the three steps of the memory life cycle in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The memory life cycle includes allocating, using, and releasing the allocated memory when it is no longer needed.</div><br />
   <div><strong>Technical Response:</strong> The three steps in the memory life cycle include allocating memory, using the allocated memory, and releasing the allocated memory when it is no longer needed.
-The last part is more implicit in JavaScript than low-level languages.<br /><br />
+The last part is more implicit in JavaScript than in low-level languages.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />